bseaver/js2-code-review-qa/README.md

 * Commit README.md, then initial framework

 * Install bootstrap
-* Create routes for contact, about
+* Create routes for index, contact, about
 * Create bootstrap navbar for routes and index
 * Verify routes and navigation